JokerJohn/LIO_SAM_6AXIS/README.md

 - integrate [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) and [Imaging_lidar_place_recognition](https://github.com/TixiaoShan/imaging_lidar_place_recognition) to achieve better mapping and localization result for SLAM system.

+# Bugs

+1. Call the save map service only when your system optimization is complete, otherwise there will be problems.

 # TO DO

 1. colored point cloud  map
 2. dynamic object removal
-3. Using GNSS Raw Observations
+3. GNSS Raw Observations

 As soon as I have time I will continue to update this repo and release more data.